 The prohibition of gaming advertising is complemented by a set of instructions issued by the MES.
 These instructions were issued with the aim of facilitating the interpretation of the prohibition.
 The instructions detail the types of advertising activities that are considered illegal by the MES and give practical examples of illegal activities.
-The prohibition applies to all types of marketing conducted in Macau and encompasses games of chance played offline and online.
-However, the prohibition does not appear to cover the types of gaming that do not qualify as games of chance, such as sports betting and lotteries.
+The prohibition applies to all types of marketing conducted in Macau and encompasses games of chance played both offline and online.
+However, the prohibition does not appear to cover the types of gaming that do not qualify as games of chance under the Macau Gaming Law, such as sports betting and lotteries.